-Provid ler's name and business address: Type o of practice / Medical specialty: Teleph Fax ( none: () PART A: MEDICAL FACTS 1.
-State the approximate date the condition commenced, and the probable duration of the condition - Was the patient admitted for an overnight stay in a hospital, hospice, or residential medical care facility?
+Provid er's name and business address: Type o of practice / Medical specialty: Teleph Fax ( one: () PART A: MEDICAL FACTS 1.
+State the approximate date the condition commenced, and the probable duration of the condition Was the patient admitted for an overnight stay in a hospital, hospice, or residential medical care facility?
 No Yes.
 If so, dates of admission: Date(s) you treated the patient for condition: Will th ne patient need to have treatment visits at least twice per year due to the condition?
-No \(\subseteq \text{ Yes.} \) Was medication, other than over-the-counter medication, prescribed? \square No \square Yes.
+No I Yes.
+Was medication, other than over-the-counter medication, prescribed? $\ \square$ No $\ \square$ Yes.
 Was the patient referred to other health care provider(s) for evaluation or treatment (e.g., physical therapist)?
 No Yes.
-If so, state the nature of such treatments and expected duration of treatment: 2.
-Is the medical condition pregnancy? \square No \square Yes.
-If so, expected delivery date: Describe other relevant medical facts, if any, related to the condition for which the patient seeks care (such medical facts may include symptoms, diagnosis, or any regimen of continuing treatment such as the use of specialized equipment): that ye B: AMOUNT OF CARE NEEDED: When answering these questions, keep in mind our patient's need for care by the employee seeking leave may include assistance with physic medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: 4.
-Wil medical, hygienic, nutritional, safety or transportation needs, or the provision of 4.
-Wil medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: I the patient be incapacitated for a single continuous period of time due to his/her medical ion, including any time for treatment and recovery?
+If so, state the nature of such treatments and expected duration of treatment:

+2. Is the medical condition pregnancy? $\square$ No $\square$ Yes.
+If so, expected delivery date: Describe other relevant medical facts, if any, related to the condition for which the patient seeks care (such medical facts may include symptoms, diagnosis, or any regimen of continuing treatment such as the use of specialized equipment): that y basic T B: AMOUNT OF CARE NEEDED: When answering these questions, keep in mind our patient's need for care by the employee seeking leave may include assistance with medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: condit If the patient be incapacitated for a single continuous period of time due to his/her medical ation, including any time for treatment and recovery?
 No Yes.
-If so, estimate 4.
-Wil medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: I the patient be incapacitated for a single continuous period of time due to his/her medical ion, including any time for treatment and recovery?
+If so, estimate ginning and ending dates for the period of incapacity: During this time, will the patient need care? $\square$ No $\square$ Yes.
+Explain the care needed by the patient and why such care is medically necessary?
+5. Will the patient need to attend follow-up treatment appointments or work part-time or on a reduced schedule because of the employee's medical condition? $\square$ No $\square$ Yes.

+Estimate treatment schedule, if any, including the dates of any scheduled appointments and the time required for each appointment, including any recovery period Explain the care needed by the patient, and why such care is medically necessary: 6.
+Will the patient require care on an intermittent or reduced schedule basis, including any time for recovery?
 No Yes.
-If so, estimate ginning and ending dates for the period of incapacity: 4.
-Wil medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: I the patient be incapacitated for a single continuous period of time due to his/her medical ion, including any time for treatment and recovery?
+Estimate the hours the patient needs car on an intermittent basis, if any: hour(s) per day; days per week from through Explain the care needed by the patient and why such care is medically necessary: · 7.
+Will the condition cause episodic flare-ups periodically preventing the patient from participating in normal daily activities?
 No Yes.
-If so, estimate ginning and ending dates for the period of incapacity: During this time, will the patient need care?
-No Yes.
-4. Wil medical, hygienic, nutritional, safety or transportation needs, or the provision of cal or psychological care: I the patient be incapacitated for a single continuous period of time due to his/her medical ion, including any time for treatment and recovery?
-No Yes.
-If so, estimate ginning and ending dates for the period of incapacity: During this time, will the patient need care?
-No Yes.

-5. Will the patient need to attend follow-up treatment appointments or work part-time or on a reduced schedule because of the employee's medical condition? \square No \square Yes.
-Estimate treatment schedule, if any, including the dates of any scheduled appointments and the time required for each appointment, including any recovery period Explai in the care needed by the patient, and why such care is medically necessary: 6. time for Will the patient require care on an intermittent or reduced schedule basis, including any or recovery?
-No Yes.
-Estima ate the hours the patient needs car on an intermittent basis, if any: hour(s) per day; days per week from through Explai in the care needed by the patient and why such care is medically necessary: I the condition cause episodic flare-ups periodically preventing the patient from pating in normal daily activities? \square No \square Yes.
-Based upon the patient's medical history and your knowledge of the medical condition, estimate the frequency of flare-ups and the duration of related incapacity that the patient may have over the next 6 months (e.g. , 1 episode every 3 months lasting 1-2 days): Frequency: times per week(s) month(s) Duration: hours or day(s) per episode Does the patient need care during these flare-ups? \square No \square Yes.
+Based upon the patient's medical history and your knowledge of the medical condition, estimate the frequency of flare-ups and the duration of related incapacity that the patient may have over the next 6 months ( e.g. , 1 episode every 3 months lasting 1-2 days): Frequency: times per week(s) month(s) Duration: hours or day(s) per episode Does the patient need care during these flare-ups? $\square$ No $\square$ Yes.
+Explain the care needed by the patient and why such care is medically necessary: